2024 Hong Kong trade office spy case

+R v Yuen and Wai is an English criminal case decided in 2026 concerning national security offences of two Hong Kong-born individuals.
+It is one of the first prosecutions under the National Security Act.

 On 13 May 2024, the Metropolitan Police of London, United Kingdom, announced three men (Bill Yuen, Peter Wai, and Matthew Trickett) had been charged with national security offences for assisting Hong Kong intelligence service and foreign interference, including spying on Nathan Law and other exiled activists of Hong Kong.
-Yuen, one of the defendants, is Administrative Manager of Hong Kong Economic and Trade Office in London (HKETO London).
+At the time, Yuen was Administrative Manager of Hong Kong Economic and Trade Office in London (HKETO London).
 The case has prompted condemnations from Chinese and Hong Kong governments.

+Trickett was found dead in Maidenhead later that month, which was suspected to be a suicide.
+Wai and Yuen were tried at the Old Bailey in 2026, with a jury finding both men guilty of assisting a foreign intelligence service (an offence under the National Security Act 2023).
+Wai was also convicted of misconduct in a public office.
+In June 2026, Wai was sentenced to 10 years in prison, with Yuen sentenced to 8 years.

 Background

 Following the imposition of the Hong Kong national security law in July 2020 by the Chinese Government, which exerts extraterritorial jurisdiction over all non-Chinese citizens, some pro-democracy dissidents fled Hong Kong due to possible prosecutions under the law.
 Hong Kong police had placed bounties on several individuals, such as ex-legislator Nathan Law, activist Finn Lau, and unionist Christopher Mung, while Chief Executive John Lee said all national security fugitives would be "pursued for life".

 The imposition of the legislation also raised concerns that Hong Kong no longer enjoys a high degree of autonomy from China, and there were calls to close overseas Hong Kong representatives offices for their role in lobbying against bills supporting Hong Kong opposition.
 In November 2023, the United States House Committee on Foreign Affairs passed a bill that would close three Hong Kong Economic and Trade Offices in Washington DC, New York, and San Francisco.